The Liberal Studies B.A. program is designed for students who have many interests and want maximum flexibility in course selection.

 Instead of majoring in one particular field, Liberal Studies students select concentrations from two or three different academic disciplines.
 Students who have earned an abundance of college credits but have not yet earned a bachelor’s degree are also good candidates for the Liberal Studies program.

 At least one discipline in a student’s program must be completed by courses at Finlandia University.
-At least 36 credits must be at the 300-level or higher.
+At least 36 credits must be at the 300-level or higher to complete a bachelor’s in liberal studies degree.

 Liberal Studies Disciplines